mmarciniuk/hello-jmeter/README.md

 To start JMeter in Server Mode use ***<jmeter_installation_folder>/bin/jmeter-server.bat***

 Also you can use command:
-> jmeter -n -t .\example.jmx -l logfile.log -H 127.0.0.1 -P 8080
+> jmeter -n -t ./example.jmx -l logfile.log -H 127.0.0.1 -P 8080

 to distribute test(s) to other servers.

 # Simple test plan - step by step (HTTP)
-In this example I will use example api https://petstore.swagger.io/
+In this example, I will use example API https://petstore.swagger.io/
 1. JMeter started ![jmeter-SimpleTestPlan-StepByStep-01.png](examples\01-hello-jmeter\jmeter-SimpleTestPlan-StepByStep-01.png)
 2. In `Test Plan` set name `Hello JMeter`
 3. Click right mouse button on test plan and select `Add` -> `Threads (Users)` -> `Thread Group`